kreeger/geminaboxplus/readme.markdown

 # GeminaboxPlus

-GeminaboxPlus is a ready-to-go application for Geminabox (https://github.com/cwninja/geminabox) installs.
+GeminaboxPlus is a ready-to-go application for Geminabox (https://github.com/cwninja/geminabox) with background reindexing.

 ## Why?